brh55/fitbit-settings/readme.md

     syncWithCompanion: true // set to true if you want to allow your watch face UI to make changes to the settings };

-// Start listening for changes from the companion appSettings.listen();

 // Register event handlers that will get called every time this changes from the companion appSettings.onPropChange('color_background', (event) => { doSomething(event) });
 appSettings.onPropChange('color_hour', (event) => {
     setHourColor(event.data.value);
 });

+// Update and sync changes with companion if connection exists appSettings.listen();

 // Make settings changed in the UI appSettings.update('tap_disable', false);